mbn-code/rusty-OLLAMA/README.md

 # rusty ollama

-A Rust project named "Everything" that leverages asynchronous programming to make requests to an external service, parse the responses, and handle them accordingly.
+A Rust project named "rusty ollama" that leverages asynchronous programming to make requests to an external service, parse the responses, and handle them accordingly.
 This project is built with a focus on learning and demonstrating the use of various Rust features and libraries, including `reqwest` for making HTTP requests, `serde` for serialization and deserialization, `tokio` for asynchronous runtime, and `futures-util` for working with futures.

 ## Features